orochi-network/orochi-network.github.io/src/ecvrf/ecvrf_construction/implementation_python.md

 ##### The Prove function

-The prove (or eval) function of the ECVRF.
+The prove function of the ECVRF.
 The function closely follow the steps in Section 5.1 of [irtf-vrf15](https://datatracker.ietf.org/doc/draft-irtf-cfrg-vrf/)

 ```
 def prove(self, x):